 The Baby Fold was born out of one woman’s desire to care for others.
 Through the generous donation of her home in 1902, Nancy Mason could not have imagined all the lives she would eventually touch.

 For more than a century The Baby Fold has fulfilled its mission to the most vulnerable children in our community– but that is not how The Baby Fold started.
+Click here to learn more about The Baby Fold's 12 decades of devotion to kids and community.

 Nancy Mason Opens Her Home